ben-x/guessgame-server/readme.md

-# Express Bootstrap
+# GuessGame

-A bootstrap for general best practise and structure of express application for maximum efficiency
+A game of 20 words

 ## Getting Started